Setting Up a Development Environment

 Plugin DevKit plugin must be enabled in IntelliJ IDEA.

 IntelliJ Platform SDK must be configured for your IDEA project.
 For more information, see below.

 (Optional) Get IntelliJ IDEA CE source code on your local computer.
 Getting IntelliJ IDEA CE source code is not a requirement for plugin development, but having it makes debugging your plugins much more straightforward.
 For detailed instructions, refer to the Getting IntelliJ IDEA Community Edition Source Code section of Check Out And Build Community Edition.
 Note that building IntelliJ IDEA CE from source code is not required for plugin development.

 To set up your plugin development environment:

-Specify the installation folder of the IntelliJ IDEA Community Edition as the home directory (on Mac, select application icon in /Applications/ ).
+Specify the installation folder of the IntelliJ IDEA Community Edition as the home directory (on Mac, select application icon in /Applications/).
 You can use the installation package built from sources or download it from the Download IntelliJ IDEA page.

-Select Java SDK from first step as the default Java SDK.
+Select Java SDK from the first step as the default Java SDK.

 In the Sourcepath tab of the SDK settings, click the Add button (this step can be skipped if your plugin doesn't require debugging):